We Analyzed the Future Direction of RISE Education Cayman Ltd (REDU), Here is What We Found

-RISE Education Cayman Ltd (NASDAQ:REDU) went down by -8.70% from its latest closing price compared to the recent 1-year high of $7.00.
-The company’s stock price has collected -10.07% of loss in the last five trading sessions.
-Press Release reported on 10/27/21 that RISE Education Announces Receipt of a Preliminary Non-Binding Proposal to Acquire Substantially All Assets of the Company
+RISE Education Cayman Ltd (NASDAQ:REDU) went up by 8.99% from its latest closing price compared to the recent 1-year high of $7.00.
+The company’s stock price has collected -11.25% of loss in the last five trading sessions.
+Press Release reported on 11/22/21 that RISE Education Cayman Ltd Announces Resignation of Independent Registered Public Accounting Firm

 Is It Worth Investing in RISE Education Cayman Ltd (NASDAQ :REDU) Right Now?